johndeniel/Skylark/README.md

 # Skylark Repository Logs
-API logging serves as a comprehensive, real-time record of your digital systems.
+Skylark serves as a comprehensive, real-time record of your digital systems.
 It extends beyond basic recording, offering valuable insights into requests, responses, and errors, enabling thorough analysis and optimization of system performance.

 ## What You'll Find Here